Walrus-Computing/piper-draw/README.md

 ## Usage
 - Start the app locally and build your diagram in the browser using `piperdraw` in the command line.
 - Assemble stack elements with drag-and-drop.
-- Export the design via the Collada export button.
+- Export the design via the Collada export button to generate a `.dae` file.
 - Run the provided validation test to check `.dae` compatibility.

 ## Development guidelines